 At least every two years, a Master Jury List is prepared in each county, using the lists of registered voters and licensed drivers.
 For each week of court, citizens’ names are randomly selected from the Master Jury List, and jury summons are issued for those whose names are drawn.

-To be eligible to serve as a juror in North Carolina, a person must be a citizen of the state and a resident of the county, and have not served as a juror in the past two years.
+To be eligible to serve as a juror in North Carolina, a person must be a citizen of the state and a resident of the county, have not served as a trial juror in the past two years or served a full term as a grand juror in the past six years.
 Jurors must be 18 years of age, or older, and there is no maximum age limit.
 They must be mentally and physically competent, be able to understand English, and not have been convicted of a felony, unless their citizenship rights have been restored.

 A juror is normally called to serve for a week of court; however, some counties use a system where jurors are summoned for one day or one trial, whichever is longer.
 Even when jurors are seated for a trial, most trials only last for two to three days.